 These loans can also be used for commercial properties on a case-by-case basis.

-Hard money loans are are often used to purchase homes that are in disrepair and need to be renovated/updated.
+Hard money loans are often used to purchase homes that are in disrepair and need to be renovated/updated.

 The loan amount is often based on the After Repaired Value (ARV) of a property which allows the investor to leverage the property more effectively.
 The ARV is determined by a licensed appraiser who takes the repairs to be completed in mind when assessing the value of the property, hence after repaired value.

 If purchased at a good enough price, many times the investor doesn’t have to invest any of their own funds in the project.
-For investors looking to flip homes a hard money loan would typically offer a loan of up to 70% of ARV.
+For investors looking to flip homes, a hard money loan would typically offer a loan of up to 70% of ARV.

-For buy and hold investors looking to build a portfolio the loan amount could be as high as 75% of ARV provided they qualify for a long-term refinance.
+For buy-and-hold investors looking to build a portfolio, the loan amount could be as high as 75% of ARV provided they qualify for a long-term refinance.
 This is a great alternative to investors who don’t have a 20% down payment as required by most conventional lenders.